 The table below throws light on the advantages and disadvantages of polycrystalline solar panels.

-What are Thin-Film Solar Panels?
+What are Thin Film Solar Panels?

 Thin-film solar panels are a type of solar panels with photovoltaic technology that utilises a thinner semiconductor material layer as compared to polycrystalline panels.
 These panels are typically more flexible and lightweight.
 This makes them suitable for unique applications such as building-integrated photovoltaics and portable solar devices.